Coke is loved around the world by a huge…

 An attractive design is crucial for both online and offline sales.
 For a package to work at both levels, it requires a joint approach that successfully understands the two retail environments and how to deliver something that attracts customers’ attention.

-KLBD Kosher’s certification is useful for in-store packaging and online design, so get in touch today and you will be one step closer to becoming kosher certified and enjoying the benefits that brings.
+KLBD Kosher’s certification is useful for in-store packaging and online design, so get in touch today and you will be one step closer to becoming kosher certified and enjoying the benefits that having kosher symbols in your products brings.